axentix/axentix/README.md

 ```

 After installation you have access to our source files.
-You can build project with `npm run build` or watch it with `npm run watch`.
+You can build project with `npm run build` or serve it with `npm run serve`.
-We use BrowserSync for our development process.

 ## Documentation